Murdered Humboldt State University Students: How Many?

 Characteristics Values

-Name of Student David Josiah Lawson
+Name of murdered student David Josiah Lawson

-Age 19
+Age of murdered student 19

-Date of Death 15th of April
+Date of death April 15

-Cause of Death Stabbing
+Cause of death Stabbing

 shunstudent